-A) Blots Want Hitting!
+1. Blots Want Hitting!

-Unless your opponent rolled one of his "natural" point-making rolls or ran to his midpoint with "lover's leap," he will have left one or more blots around the board.
+Unless your opponent rolled one of their natural point-making rolls or ran to the mid-point with "lover's leap," they will have left one or more blots around the board.
 Typically, you'll want to be hitting one or more of them if you can.
-Doing so will rob him of the first-mover advantage gained by winning the opening roll, erasing whatever racing lead he had established and making it harder for him to develop his game as he had been hoping.
+Doing so will rob your opponent of the first-mover advantage gained by their opening play, erasing whatever racing lead they had established and frustrating whatever plan they had hoped to pursue.

-Since sending your opponent backwards in the race is a virtue, it stands to reason that the farther back you can send him by hitting, the better.
-Hitting on your opponent's side of the board has the added benefit of getting one of your stragglers in motion, while hitting in your own outfield has the advantage of bringing a fresh checker into the attack zone, the better to pressure your opponent if he doesn't anchor promptly.
+Since sending your opponent backwards in the race is a virtue, it stands to reason that the farther back you can send them by hitting, the better.
+Hitting on your opponent's side of the board has the added benefit of getting one of your stragglers in motion while hitting in your own outfield has the advantage of bringing a fresh checker into the attack zone, the better to pressure your opponent if they don't anchor promptly.
 Hitting blots that have ventured to the higher points in your home board is also often correct, but carries greatest risk, since you are liable to be hit in return from the bar, losing 20+ pips of your own.